bdeluna16/Movies-ETL/README.md

 ## Summary

-Amazing Prime has given us two datasets that we need to clean using the extract, transform, and load method.
+Amazing Prime has given us 3 datasets that we need to clean using the extract, transform, and load method.
 Once all datasets are cleaned and merged we movie into a table in SQL.